iVyper/The-Snake-Game/README.md

     ```

 4. **Play the Game:**
-   - Use the arrow keys (Up, Down, Left, Right) to control the snake.
+   - Use the Up, Down, Left, and Right arrow keys to steer the snake.
-   - Try to eat the food to increase your score and grow the snake.
+   - Eat the yellow food pellets to grow and increase your score.
-   - Avoid hitting the walls or colliding with your own body to keep playing.
+   - Colliding with a wall or your own body resets the board—try again to beat your high score!

-   - When a collision occurs, the game will end, and a game over message with your final score will be displayed.
+5. **Exit:**
+Click the game window or press Ctrl+C in the terminal.

 ## Demo
 ![The Snake Game Demo](screenshots/demo.gif)